loilo/node-html-api/README.md

   }
   ```

   then any numeric value, being a string or not (like in `api.options.myOption = "5"`) will be evaluated as a number since there's no way for the API to recognize what type there was before serialization.
+This is because the serialized `Number` type is more narrow than the serialized `String` type and will thus be checked first.

   This should mostly be a non-issue, but is definitely to be told.